top of page

 • Avoid painting new brick until it has cured for at least a year, as uncured brick can cause paint to peel.

-2. Painting Concrete: Built to Last
+2. Painting Concrete: Tough and Timeless

 Preparation: